julian-ao/password-manager/docs/workflow.md

 ## Planning

-Like we did when working with release 2, we used the GitLab issue tracker to keep track of our issues and milestones.
-We still used the GitLab CI/CD pipeline to run our tests and check our code quality, but we made some changes in the pipeline jobs (listed above).
-We used the GitLab merge request feature to ensure that we do not push directly to the master branch.
+At the beginning for each release, we have had a planning session where we have discussed what needs to be done for the release.
+WE then created relevant user stories to get an overview of what needs to be done.
+We have then created issues for each user story, and assigned them to the relevant milestone.
+This has ensured that we have a good overview of what needs to be done for each release.

-For this release we had atleast two meetings a week, where we discuss our progress and what we need to do to finish the project.
-Those meetings also consists of us coding together for several hours.
-We agreed on the main goals for this release early on and worked towards getting those done, but of course throughout the project we hd to redesign certain parts of our program.
+Throughout the project we have had at least two meetings a week.
+We first updated each other on what we had done since the last meeting, and if we had any problems.
+Since we used our meetings as coding sessions, we also discussed what we were going to do next.
+Since most of our work has been done physically together, we have not had any problems with communication.
+At the end of each meeting we have discussed what we need to do before the next meeting.